-Since QStory was founded in 2014, we have been finding new ways to make contact centres better places to work; to allow managers to make informed decisions on an hour-by-hour basis and to help contact centres attract and retain the best talent in an increasingly complex and competitive market.
+Since QStory was founded in 2014, we have been finding new ways to make contact centres better places to work; to allow managers to make informed decisions on an hour-by-hour basis (rather than based on a schedule produced six weeks in advance); and to help contact centres attract and retain the best talent in an increasingly complex and competitive market.

 The report can be downloaded here.

 We’ll leave the final word to Frost & Sullivan.

 *For the Product Leadership Award, Frost & Sullivan analysts independently evaluated the criteria listed below: